nbannist/monkietoes/README.md

 Go App Command
-Run on current directory on port 8090 and admin port 8009
+Run on the current directory (if you're in the directory your app lives in) on port 8090 and admin port 8009
 $ goapp serve -port=8090 -admin_port=8009 ./